 The world was on edge while the U.S. and the Soviet Union stood at the brink of nuclear war over the discovery of the tactical placement of nuclear missiles 90 miles from the U.S. in Cuba.
 As President Kennedy measured his options for response, he contacted Iowa corn seed salesmen Roswell Garst.

 Three years earlier Russian Premier Vladimir Khrushchev visited Garst to discuss corn seeds.
 More specifically, the he was interested in increasing the output of Russia’s crop to better feed his people.
 Kennedy learned from Garst the only material thing that anyone has to know about nuclear war amongst the backdrop of mutually assured destruction.
 He knew that the other guy wasn’t interested in the extinction of his people.
 That was the key to Kennedy opening up a back channel of communication that ultimately ended the crisis without war.

-According to the CIA fact book, eight countries, The U.S., Russia, U.K., France, China, India, Pakistan, and North Korea have successfully detonated a nuclear bomb.
-Israel is rumored to be able to, but has not confirmed the ability to do so.
+According to the CIA fact book, eight countries, the U.S., Russia, U.K., France, China, India, Pakistan, and North Korea have successfully detonated a nuclear bomb.
+Israel is rumored to be able to, but has not been confirmed.
 In 2011 the Atomic Energy Agency released a publication citing “credible” information that Iran may be developing a nuclear weapon.
 That’s where we are today, 70 years after we started.